 Is discoverable via a simple find mechanism

-The basic Web services platform is XML + HTTP.
-All the standard Web Services works using following components
+The basic web services platform is XML + HTTP.
+All the standard web services work using the following components −

 SOAP (Simple Object Access Protocol)